collapsed-stacks/startups/questions/8483/how-to-structure-a-paid-sales-person-salary.md

 - tagged: `tech-company`, `sales`, `employee-compensation`, `lean`
 - score: 2

-<p>I've been selling my software product for about 12 years via my website.  </p>
+I've been selling my software product for about 12 years via my website.

-<p>It's a good product, probably the best in the space, but I can't compete with the marketing dollars my competitors have.
-As such, I've just never had extra money to throw at a paid sales salary.</p>
+It's a good product, probably the best in the space, but I can't compete with the marketing dollars my competitors have.
+As such, I've just never had extra money to throw at a paid sales salary.

-<p>A friend of a friend as expressed interest in a Outside Sales Position and since my largest customer decided to renew, I wanted to give her a try.</p>
+A friend of a friend as expressed interest in a Outside Sales Position and since my largest customer decided to renew, I wanted to give her a try.

-<p>In February 2016, what does a average software sales person compensation package look?</p>
+In February 2016, what does a average software sales person compensation package look?

-<p>My average sales cycle is under a week or so and is about 3k....but that's with 'Me' doing it via a web lead....which I assume is a motivated buyer.</p>
+My average sales cycle is under a week or so and is about 3k....but that's with 'Me' doing it via a web lead....which I assume is a motivated buyer.

-<p>I don't get enough leads to keep a pipeline full, but I have a data.com account.</p>
+I don't get enough leads to keep a pipeline full, but I have a data.com account.

-<p>Does 3k a month, no benefits, 10% commission, and 25k monthly quota seem fair?</p>
+Does 3k a month, no benefits, 10% commission, and 25k monthly quota seem fair?

-<p>I expect that there will be a ramp up time, to fill the pipeline...so what...6 months?</p>
+I expect that there will be a ramp up time, to fill the pipeline...so what...6 months?

-<p>Sorry, but I'm really in the dark here.</p>
+Sorry, but I'm really in the dark here.

 ## No Answers